AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/functions/tokens-for-date-and-time-parsing.md

 product-area: workfront-integrations
 navigation-topic: functions
 title: Tokens for date and time parsing in Adobe Workfront Fusion
-description: The following tokens for date and time parsing are available in the Adobe Workfront Fusion mapping panel.
+description: The following tokens for date and time parsing are available in the [!DNL Adobe Workfront Fusion mapping] panel.
 author: Becky
 feature: Workfront Fusion
 exl-id: f5a92ccb-cdc6-4f7d-8373-31fd17d314d3